YaokunLin/ActuaryProgrammer/DEPLOYMENT.md

 ## Configure HTTPS Ingress

+### Reserve a static IP

 ```bash
 gcloud compute addresses create YOURPROJECTID --global
 gcloud compute addresses describe YOURPROJECTID --global
 ```

-Create the managed certificate manifest in your peerlogic-api-\<env\>.yaml.
+Create the managed certificate manifest in your peerlogic-api-\<env\>.yaml and reference it in your ingress resource.

 Look up the IP address of the load balancer created in the previous step.
 Use the following command to get the IP address of the load balancer: